zhufuyi/sponge/README.md

 **(2) If using the default configuration, skip this step, modify the configuration file configs/<server name>.yml**

 - If the field `cacheType` is `redis`, the `redis` address must be set.
-- If the field `enableTracing` is true, the `jaeger` address must be set.
+- If the field `enableTrace` is true, the `jaeger` address must be set.
 - If the field `registryDiscoveryType` is not be empty, the configuration of corresponding values must be set.

 **(3) Generate swagger documentation**